JuliusStoll/Website/content/publication/comparing-regulatory-designs-for-the-transmission-of-offshore-wind-energy/index.md

 authors:
   - with Yann Girard and Claudia Kemfert
 doi: 10.5547/2160-5890.10.1.ygir
-publication: Economics of Energy & Environmental Policy Vol. 10, No. 1
+publication: Economics of Energy & Environmental Policy.
+Vol. 10, No. 1
 publication_short: ""
 abstract: >-
   Offshore wind plays an ever-increasing role for the global transition to